prometheus/proposals/proposals/2024-12-14_update-created-timestamps-for-openmetrics-text.md

 ### Summaries and Histograms

 Summaries and histograms are a bit more complex as they have quantiles and buckets respectively.
 Moreoever, there is no defacto line like in a counter where we can place the CT.
 Thus, we can opt to place the CT on the first line of the metric with the same label set.
 We can then cache this timestamp with a hash of the label set and use it for all subsequent lines with the same label set.
-This is something we somewhat do already with the current syntax.
+This is something we already do with the current syntax.

 A diff example (for brevity) of a summary metric with current vs proposed syntax: